0cjs/sedoc/8bit/jr-200/rom.md

 There are two different ROM versions, with a version string [at $BFF2-$BFF6 in the BASIC ROMs][FIND romver] and starting up BASIC with the same text (see below) but different foreground/background/border colours.
-(The BIOS ROMs are also different, but we don't yet know an easy way to distinguish them.)
+The BIOS ROMs also contain a version string, `500` or `501`, at $FFF5, just before the vectors.

 - `v5.00` (A1, B1 chip markings)
   - Startup: White/Black/Black